c-e-github/LoraDTU/README.md

 # LoraDTU

-A control unit for an inverter connected to a battery, charged by a balcony solar station, receiving ectricity power data via LoRa radio.
+A control unit for an inverter connected to a battery, charged by a balcony solar station, receiving electricity power data via LoRa radio.

 ###############################################################################